Jovans55/ArithmeticCPU/README.md

 # Commands

-if theres an s at the end that means the result will be stored in the memory you choose
+if theres an s at the end that means the result will be stored in the address you choose

 Examples will be what follows after --